peterkhe1999/CheatSheet/OSEP/README.md

 }
 ```

+DotNetToJscript converts the assembly into a format that Jscript can execute.

+Copy `DotNetToJscript.exe` and `NDesk.Options.dll` to the `C:\Tools` folder.
+Then copy `ExampleAssembly.dll` to C:\Tools.

 ```bat
 DotNetToJScript.exe ExampleAssembly.dll --lang=Jscript --ver=v4 -o runner.js
 ```

 ## SharpShooter

 SharpShooter is "a payload creation framework for the retrieval and execution of arbitrary C# source code".
-SharpShooter is capable of evading various types of security software.

 `https://github.com/mdsecactivebreach/SharpShooter`